-It’s inevitable that you may need a decent headlamp on your travels.
-Whether you’re trekking to Everest Base Camp, reading in your dorm bed, or just drunkenly trying to crack the combination to your padlock, a head flashlight will always come in handy.
+It’s inevitable that you will need a quality backpacking headlamp on your travels.
+Whether you’re trekking to Everest Base Camp, reading in your dorm bed, or just drunkenly trying to crack the combination to your padlock, a headlamp will always come in handy.
 There’s a diverse range of headlamps for every purpose, but what is the best headlamp for travelling?
+We’ve put together this dedicated post on headlamp reviews to help you check out the brightest headlamps, best value headlamps and toughest headlamps for backpacking.

 If you need a headlamp, chances are there’s probably no power, so a long lasting battery is a must.
 Don’t end up like me, trekking through the Cambodian jungle at night, with no battery left in my headlamp, trying to find my way back in the dark.